Many people believe that the spouse who plans before a divorce gains an upper hand. Sometimes.

 How do I guard against divorce planning?

-It is surprising how many spouses do not know the basics of the family’s finances.
-This includes information such as how much the spouse’s pay is, whether there is a retirement plan, etc. In good marriages, the spouses freely share this information.
-In other marriages, one spouse may be in the dark regarding large swaths of information concerning the family finances.
+It is surprising how many spouses don’t know the basics of the family’s finances.
+This includes information such as how much the spouse earns, whether there’s a retirement plan, and what the couple is worth.
+In good marriages, the spouses freely share this information.
+In other marriages, a spouse may be in the dark regarding large swaths of information concerning the family finances.
 The best safeguard against divorce planning is an awareness of the family’s financial situation.
-This involves insisting on being a partner in the financial aspects of the marriage.
+This involves insisting on being a partner involving the family finances.

 - If you sense a divorce is coming, or you’re involved in one, obtain a digital copy of the significant financial papers you can find.
 But first consult with a lawyer to address the sort of documents that are important.

-- Check your spouse’s phone bills, credit card statements.
-These will give you clues to your spouse’s activities.
+- If available, check your spouse’s phone bills, credit card statements.
+They give you clues to your spouse’s activities.
 But remember, starting in 2016, Illinois became a pure no-fault state.
 So traditional “grounds” for divorce no longer exist.

-- If there is a safety deposit box, you can subpoena a record of who entered the box and when.
+- If there’s a safety deposit box, you can subpoena a record of who entered the box and when.
 The records will not, however, tell you what’s in the box, or what’s been removed.

-- Financial statements submitted by a spouse to a bank, usually in connection with a loan application, are an excellent source of information.
-Often a loan applicant will try to put on a financial face that is as good as possible when he or she is seeking a loan.
+- Financial statements submitted by a spouse to a bank, usually in connection with a loan, are an excellent source of information.
+Often a loan applicant will put on a financial face that is as good as possible when he or she seeks a loan.